colinstillwell/colin_alternative_rock/README.md

 #### Profile

 The Spotify Showcase profile (`spotify_showcase`) is a custom installation profile that preconfigures the site with essential modules, settings, and configurations.
 It streamlines the installation process, ensuring the project is ready to use straight from the quick start.

+#### Theming

+For this project, I selected Radix, a component-based Drupal theme that includes Bootstrap 5, Sass, ES6, BrowserSync, and BiomeJS out of the box.
+I didn’t spend long choosing a base theme, as many options are available.

+To allow for future custom styling, I created a sub-theme (`spotify`) using a Radix starter kit.
+This approach ensures flexibility for modifications while keeping the base theme updatable.

+The Spotify Artist module includes minimal styling to demonstrate my understanding of Drupal theming, focusing on layout rather than extensive customisation.

 #### Recipes